Workshops for Summer, 2026

 Los Angeles Dodgers Baseball Club

 Have you ever wanted to know what it took to be a successful sports agent?
 Maybe learn how a professional sports franchise is ran?
-Well, Mr. Damon Jones and Josh Beaurgard-Bell will take you on a journey of their experience as a sports agents/attorney as well as their current role with the Los Angeles Dodgers and Wasserman respectively.
+Well, CJ Laboy, Damon Jones and Josh Beaurgard-Bell will take you on a journey of their experience as a sports agents/attorney as well as their current role with the Los Angeles Dodgers and The Team respectively.
 From negotiating marketing and sponsorship deals to signing top NFL, Major League Baseball and NBA players.
 After this workshop, scholars will be sure to know exactly how their favorite team and sports agents operate from behind the scenes.

 Opening Session: Positioned for Success – Maximizing Your Experience at the Sports Industry Academy